xiduzo/presentation-mqtt/slides.md

 ```

 <span class="text-xs">
-* Both examples are based on this starter code
+* All examples are based on this starter code
 </span>

 </template>